epinowcast/epidist/README.md

 * Couldn't try negative binomial with truncation because it takes forever

 ## Flow

 Makefile currently doesn't work because I had to switch to my Windows pc to run brms.
 I'm saving rda files to the rdacache directory so that I can move between machines (which you don't need to update)...

 * `param.R` sets parameters
 * `data_exponential.R` generates data
 * `fit_exponential.R` performs fits
 * `figure_exponential.R` generates the main figure

+## Simple example

+A simple example of fitting the models we discuss here.

 ## Analyses